Last updated on July 4, 2023 by Wandering our World

 - You should camp away from enclosed fields, and pitch your tent away from buildings, roads, and historic structures.

 - Campers should be vigilant to avoid disturbing wildlife such as deer, puffin, and grouse.

 - When wild camping in the Isle of Harris, do not light fires as you could damage the environment.
-It is recommended to use a stove or storm cooker instead.
+Instead it may be worth looking at using a stove or storm cooker – but check local laws first to see if they’re allowed.
 The Swedish brand Trangia make great camping storm cookers that are safe and virtually indestructible.